DraftKings promo code: Get $300 in bonus bets for Patriots vs. Seahawks in Big Game on Sunday

 The Seahawks powered through a pair of NFC West rivals on their way to the Big Game, beating the 49ers 41-6 in the divisional round and then the Rams 31-27 in the NFC Championship Game.
 Meanwhile, the Patriots handily beat the Chargers (16-3) and the Texans (28-16) in the first two rounds before grinding out a 10-7 win over the Broncos in the AFC Championship Game.

 The latest NFL odds from DraftKings list Seattle as the 4.5-point favorite and the over/under is 45.5.
-You can also already enter the DraftKings King of the Endzone promotion offering a share of $4 million in bonus bets if your place a $5 anytime touchdown scorer wager that hits.
-Seahawks running back Kenneth Walker III is the -190 favorite to score while Patriots running back Rhamondre Stevenson is priced at +160.
+You can also already enter the DraftKings King of the Endzone promotion offering a share of $4 million in bonus bets.
+Seahawks running back Kenneth Walker III is the -190 favorite to score, while Patriots running back Rhamondre Stevenson is +140.
 Before you participate in any NFL betting for the Big Game, get $300 in bonus bets if your first wager of $5 or more is a winner:

 Responsible Gaming at DraftKings